 The University of Otago offers a number of other Entrance Scholarships (valued up to $30,000) to students who have completed Year 12 and have completed or are in the process of completing Year 13 at a New Zealand school, or an equivalent foundation level course at a New Zealand tertiary institution.

 Students are strongly encouraged to apply for these scholarships.
-Applications close on 15 August 2021 and are made via a student’s eVision portal.
+Applications close on 15 August in the year prior to starting study and are made via a student’s eVision portal.

-All scholarship recipients are guaranteed an offer of place in University-owned accommodation which includes residential colleges and University Flats.
-The guaranteed offer of place is subject to having completed the following processes by 30 September 2021 (for semester 1 2022 applicants):
+All scholarship recipients are guaranteed an offer of place in University-owned or affiliated accommodation which includes residential colleges and University Flats.
+The guaranteed offer of place is subject to having completed the following processes by 30 September in the year prior to starting study.

 - Applied for their programme of study